Kotak Mahindra Bank: 2003–present: Kotak Mahindra Bank

 In 2016, Kotak Mahindra Bank acquired BSS Microfinance for ₹139.2 crore.

 In March 2017, Kotak Mahindra Bank launched an online savings account called Kotak 811, named after the date Prime Minister Narendra Modi had announced demonetisation in the previous year (8 November), which according to Uday Kotak was "the day that changed India."
 Kotak 811 helped the bank double its number of customers by September 2018.

 In April 2017, Kotak Mahindra Bank acquired Old Mutual's 26% stake in Kotak Mahindra Old Mutual Life Insurance for ₹1292 crore, making the life insurance company its wholly owned subsidiary.

 In 2021, Kotak Mahindra Bank sold its 8.57% stake in Airtel Payments Bank to Bharti Enterprises for ₹295 crore.
 In the same year, Kotak Mahindra Group acquired the vehicle financing portfolio of Volkswagen Finance India and passenger vehicle financing portfolio of Ford Credit India.
 In 2022, it acquired the agriculture and healthcare equipment financing portfolio of DLL India.

 In 2023, Kotak Mahindra Bank acquired microfinancier Sonata Finance for ₹537 crore.

 In February 2024, Zurich Insurance Group announced its acquisition of a 70% stake in Kotak Mahindra General Insurance for ₹5560 crore.

+During July 2026, the hiring process is focused on software engineering, DevOps, cloud AI and data engineering.
+The workforce is focused on specialised technology hiring.
+The overall workforce will shrink by 1269.
+The difference in the hiring strategy in the FY26 in comparison to FY25 is that it now focused on STEM hiring, leadership development and technology capabilities.
+Along with external hiring, the bank also facilitated multiple internal role movements.

+Operations

+Bank Operations

+The bank has a diversified banking model with distinct areas of focus.
+They are: